heavsta/rsschool-cv/cv.md

 ## Summary

 I stepped into the world of programming during the first covid lockdown.
 As I was stuck in my appartment I decided to give a try to something I never dared starting seriously.
 I taught myself the basics of web development grabbing lectures and courses here and there on the web and landed my first job in less than a year.
-I have the will to deepen my knowledge in both front and back end, as I find of each of them differently interesting.
+I have the will to deepen my knowledge in both front and back end, as I find each of them differently interesting.
 I am looking forward to join an IT company where I could blossom at my job, actively participating, sharing, creating and solving issues within a motivated team.

 ## Skills